 Scholarships are awarded on the basis of merit.
 Merit is assessed through the application for admission.
 To be considered for a tuition scholarship, applicants must fill out the financial aid section of the online application.
 We strongly encourage applicants who want to be considered for a Gordon Institute scholarship to complete their application for admission along with the financial aid application by the Round 2, March 15 application deadline.

-Tufts Alumni Advantage scholarships cannot be used in conjunction with any other Tufts University institutional aid or discount.
-If a student is offered other grant aid from the university, he or she will only receive the scholarship of higher value.
-Tufts employees who are also alumni of the University are not eligible for the Tufts Alumni Advantage Scholarship if they receive benefits through Tufts tuition remission program
+Tufts employees who are also alumni of the University are not eligible for the Tufts Students and Alumni Advantage Scholarships if they receive benefits through Tufts tuition remission program.

 In addition to scholarships financing options typically include personal resources, educational loans and company tuition reimbursement.
 Since both the MSEM and MSIM are professional master’s programs, Tufts University’s Gordon Institute does not offer any research or teaching assistantships to students.